Weaverville, North Carolina: History

 Business and private residences were built along Main Street.
-Dr. J.A.
-Reagan was the first mayor, and with a town council Weaverville began to develop roads and walkways.
+Dr. James Americus Reagan was the first mayor, and with a town council Weaverville began to develop roads and walkways.
 A police chief developed law and order.
 With the arrival of electricity and the arrival of an electric trolley the town prospered.
 Land development boomed.
 Post offices, starting in 1860, were located in McClure's log cabin, Vandiver's Store (now Blue Mountain Pizza) and Shope's Furniture.
 A new post office was completed in 2001 on North Main.

 The Fire Department was established in 1912, with the first truck purchased in 1922.
 A fire station was built in 1958 on Merchants Alley, behind the 12 N. Main Town Hall.
 It moved into the Reagan Building on S. Main Street and then finally onto Monticello Road.

 North Carolina's Civil War governor, Zebulon B. Vance, was born in the nearby Reems Creek community.
 Reems Creek itself flows through Weaverville adjacent to the town's Lake Louise Park.
 The mill at Reem's Creek was portrayed in "Picturesque America," a famous 19th century work of illustrated American scenes published in 1872.